How Much Home Insurance Coverage Do You Really Need?

 Find your best options in less than 2 minutes

 Figuring out how much home insurance coverage you need isn't as simple as matching your mortgage balance or going with the default limits your insurer suggests.
-Getting this wrong — even slightly — can leave you thousands of dollars short when you need your policy most.
+Getting this wrong, even slightly, can leave you thousands of dollars short when you need your policy most.
+With construction costs still climbing 4% to 6% annually in 2026 and tariffs pushing steel, copper, and aluminum prices sharply higher, coverage limits set even two years ago may already fall short.

 This guide breaks down every key coverage type with clear formulas and benchmarks so you can set limits with confidence.

-From calculating your home's true replacement cost to determining how much liability protection is enough, you'll walk away knowing exactly what numbers to put on your policy — and why.
-Whether you're buying a new policy, reviewing your current one, or planning a renovation, this guide gives you the framework to avoid the coverage gaps that catch most homeowners off guard.
+From calculating your home's true replacement cost to determining how much liability protection is enough, you'll walk away knowing exactly what numbers to put on your policy and why.
+Whether you're buying a new policy, reviewing your current one, or planning a renovation, this framework helps you avoid the coverage gaps that catch most homeowners off guard.

 Key Pinch Points